rateldajer/markcrowley/_pages/about.md

 Site being updated, see my <a href="https://uwaterloo.ca/scholar/mcrowley">Research Lab</a> page for current information.

 My research seeks dependable and transparent ways to augment human decision making in complex domains in the presence of spatial structure, large scale streaming data, or uncertainty.
-My focus is on developing new algorithms within the fields of **[Reinforcement Learning](reinforcement-learning)**, **[Deep Learning](deep-learning)** and **[Ensemble Methods](ensemble-methods)**, and **[Manifold Learning (Dimensionality Reduction)](manifold-learning)**.
+My focus is on developing new algorithms within the fields of **[Reinforcement Learning](reinforcement-learning)**, **[Deep Learning](deep-learning)** and **[Ensemble Methods](ensemble-methods)**, and **[Manifold Learning (Dimensionality Reduction)](manifold-learning)** as well as other [Research Topics](/topics/).
 I often work in collaboration with researchers in applied fields such as  **[Computational Sustainability](computational-sustainability)** (including [Sustainable Forest Management](forest-management)), **[Autonomous Driving](autonomous-driving)**, **AI for Physics** (including [Combustion Modelling](Combustion) and [Digital Chemistry](chemgymrl)) and **[Medical Imaging](medical-imaging)**.

 <h2 class="lined">note for potential graduate students</h2>
 The global interest in AI/ML/RL is infectious and it is truly an exciting time to be in research in this field.
-However, interested students should be aware that I <i>rarely</i> accept new graduate students except ones that I know through courses I teach or other interactions at UWaterloo, at conferences, or through referrals from other colleagues.
+However, interested students should be aware that **I <i>rarely</i> accept new graduate students** other than students I already know through courses I teach or other interactions in person.
 Unfortunately, if you email me with your interest in graduate school I probably will not be able to reply as I receive many such emails every day.
-Good luck in your search.